LEIC-ES-2021-22/2LEIC04T1/docs/ArchitectureAndDesign.md

 2. Inside Sigarra Platform package:

-    -Sigarra Backend: package containg Sigarra's Databases needed for implementing the app, comunication with Data base is done by UniApp
+    - Sigarra Backend: package containg Sigarra's Databases needed for implementing the app, comunication with Data base is done by UniApp

 ### Physical architecture